 If you are carrying your cat on the plane, your pet counts as one of your carry-ons.
 This means that you cannot bring a backpack, cat, and a roller bag – you will have to check your bag.
 Keep this in mind as an additional cost while you are booking your ticket.

-Cat Carrier for Airplane Travel
+Cat Carrier for Flying with a Cat

 We purchased the Pet Magasin Soft-Sided Cat Carrier from Amazon for each of our cats, and I highly recommend it.
 You can unzip the cat carrier to lay flat, which helps getting them inside.
 The case is soft so you can bend it to fit under your airplane seat, and the cat carrier is easier to store later.
 This cat carrier also has a Velcro bottom, so it sticks to the airplane carpet to prevent your pet from rolling around.
 I would not recommend bringing a hard shell carrier, because it would be more difficult to fit under the airplane seat.
 Make sure that the cat carrier you choose is TSA approved.